Rome of the Caribbean, Paris of the Antilles

 -Barrio Chino After the prohibition of African slavery, the Spanish brought Chinese national via Manila starting in 1847, slowly becoming the largest Chinatown in Latin America.
 Nowadays although smaller than in origin, still retain the old flair.

 -Cuchillo de Zanja The pedestrian street cutting through the district, nicely decorated with Chinese lamps, shops and restaurants.
-Calle Dragones limits the neighborhood by the south and Avenida Italia at the east.
+Calle Dragones limits the neighbourhood by the south and Avenida Italia at the east.

 -Aguila y Dragones Building Next to the Chinese gate at the easternmost part of Chinatown, known as El Curita Park.
 Built in 1927 as the Telephone Company ETECSA.